 First, you can educate yourself about what to expect as you age.
 There’s a lot of misinformation out there about getting older, so it’s important to separate fact from fiction.
 Just because you’re getting older doesn’t mean you’re automatically going to be frail, sick, and unable to enjoy life.

 What’s more, it’s important to remember that everyone ages differently.
 If someone you know is experiencing health problems or declining mental faculties, that doesn’t mean it’ll happen to you.
 Everyone ages at their own pace, so don’t compare yourself to others.

 Not to mention, there’s increasing research uncovering the deep impact of trauma, stress, lifestyle, and mental state on the way that you heal and age — regardless of your family history and genetic makeup.

-For instance, one study has proven that the more negative your perceptions of aging are, the more likely it is you’ll experience death and retirement anxiety.
-And that anxiety releases stress hormones, like cortizone, which further prevent you from healing.
+For instance, one study has proven that the more negative your perceptions of aging are, the more likely it is you’ll experience death and retirement anxiety and maybe even depression.
+And that anxiety releases stress hormones, like cortisone, which further prevent you from healing.